Looking at a map of New Zealand’s North Island, Northland is the long narrow peninsula that juts out northwest of Auckland.

 Day 2 & 3 – Bay of Islands

-The Waitangi Treaty Grounds – One of the most important cultural sights in New Zealand, it is where, in 1840, the signing of the Treaty of Waitangi occurred between Moari people and the Europeans.
-Today you can take a very interesting tour guided by descendants of someone who was a part of the signing and hear all about the stories that have been passed from generation to generation.
-Also check out the Meeting House and watch the cultural performance.
+The Waitangi Treaty Grounds – One of the most important cultural sights in New Zealand, it is here that in 1840, the signing of the Treaty of Waitangi occurred between Moari people and the Europeans.
+Today you can take a very interesting tour guided by descendants of those who were a part of the signing and hear all about the stories that have been passed from generation to generation.
+Finish your visit by checking out the Meeting House and watching the very captivating cultural performance.
+Book your Waitangi Treaty Grounds tour here.

 Haruru Falls – Visit these impressing thundering falls by car or hire a kayak from the Waitangi bridge and kayak there or take the walk from the Treat Grounds carpark through the boardwalked mangroves.

-Suggested Addition – From the Bay of Islands you can also continue north to Cape Reinga, the most northerly point of New Zealand.
+From the Bay of Islands you can also continue north to Cape Reinga, the most northerly point of New Zealand.
 While I haven’t been there, I have been told it is spectacular and I would love to do this myself one day.
-If you decide to add this to your trip, I suggest allowing yourself another 2-3 days to really see it properly.
+If you decide to add this to your trip, I suggest allowing yourself another 1-2 days to really see it properly.

 Day 4 – Bay of Islands to Waipoua Forest

 Another early start today.
-This time it’s to get to Waipoua with plenty of time to take it all in.
-Take State Highway 1 out of Paihiai until you get to the turn off for State Highway 12 at the tiny town of Ohaewai.
+This time it’s to get to Waipoua Forest with plenty of time to take it all in.
+Take State Highway 1 out of Paihia until you get to the turn off for State Highway 12 at the tiny town of Ohaewai.

-The drive from Paihai to Opononi on the Hokianga Harbour will take you a little over an hour and it’s mostly country roads, switching between farmlands and mountains from time to time.
+The drive from Paihia to Opononi on the Hokianga Harbour will take you a little over an hour and is mostly country roads, switching between farmlands and mountains from time to time.

 The scenery along the fringe of the harbour is nothing short of spectacular while the towns themselves are the total opposite.